vasilakisfil/Introspected-REST/README.md

 Linksets is yet another work forwarded by Erik Wilde.
 The idea is...

 We think that linksets is anohter small piece towards an introspected REST APIs.

-## Future Work
-It is obvious that after this Manifesto freezes people will start researching more on the introspected-based.

-We would like to give some guidelines towards that direction.

 ## Conclusion